ypaulsussman/yblog/content/other_peoples_lines.md

 No two persons ever read the same book. -Edmund Wilson, critic (1895-1972)

-Just as appetite comes by eating so work brings inspiration. –Igor Stravinsky, composer (1882-1971)
+Just as appetite comes by eating so work brings inspiration. -Igor Stravinsky, composer (1882-1971)

 Words are things; and a small drop of ink / Falling like dew upon a thought, produces / That which makes thousands, perhaps millions, think. -Lord Byron, poet (1788-1824)